 Performing a search engine submission with Google is pretty simple.
 Just follow the instructions below.

-To submit a website URL to Google you need to use a website/tool called Google Search Console (formerly Google webmaster tools).
-You’ll need a Google Gmail account to use Search Console (and basically all Google Tools) so either sign in or create one.
+To submit a website URL you need to use a website/tool called Google Search Console (formerly Google webmaster tools).
+You’ll need a Gmail account to use Search Console (and basically all of their tools) so either sign in or create one.

 Once signed into Search Console you have two options to submit your site for indexing.

 - Typing the URL into the search bar at the top of the page.

 An XML sitemap is a file that lists all of the page URLs of a website in XML (eXtensible Markup Language) format.
 XML is just a file format, like PDF or JPEG.